 (1) If a person is disqualified from holding or obtaining a driver’s licence upon being convicted of a prescribed offence, other than an offence under RTA s.
 64, and the person has previously been convicted of a prescribed offence any driver’s licence or learner’s permit held by that person is cancelled by force of this section.

 (2) If a person is disqualified from holding or obtaining a driver’s licence upon being convicted of an offence under RTA s.
-64 (the “present offence”) and the person has been convicted of a prescribed offence within the period of 5 years preceding the person’s conviction for the present offence any driver’s licence or learner’s permit held by that person is cancelled by force of this section.
+64 (the present offence) and the person has been convicted of a prescribed offence within the period of 5 years preceding the person’s conviction for the present offence any driver’s licence or learner’s permit held by that person is cancelled by force of this section.

 23. Licence obtained by disqualified person of no effect